WileTheCoyote/CSCI-4830/Arduino-RC-Car-Project/README.md

 **Base Project Description:**

-In this project I want to reverse engineer and disassemble an RC Car and replace it's stock onboard circuit board with an Arduino Uno R3 (and Motor Shield).
-Once we have the car's motors/servos taking driving instructions from the Arduino we will incorporate a Bluetooth Module (Xbee Wire Antenna) to communicate with a wireless remote (PS2 OR XBOX controller).
+In this project we are going to hack an RC Car (Maisto Rock Crawler) and replace it's stock circuit board with an Arduino Uno R3, Motor Shield, and XBee module.
+We will use another Arduino to collect and interpret data from an Xbox 360 controller; this Arduino will also have an XBee module, which will be sending instructions to its XBee pair (located on the Car).

 **Concept:**

-    We will need:

-    RC Car 						- I have a Maisto Rock Crawler (4WD, 2 DC motors for front and back throttle, and 1 Servo for steering) Arduino 					- I will be using a Arduino Uno R3 Motor and Servo Shield 		- I will use an Adafruit motor shield v2 (For most RC Cars the shield must support 2 DC motors and a Servo)
-    Multimeter 					- To test voltages and find what wires are connected to what motors Jumper leads and Wires 		- Will need all sorts (Female/Male, Male/Male) Bluetooth Module 			- I will use an Xbee wire antenna (Not Pictured) WiFi Dongle 				- For streaming of video, I have a WiPi wireless adapter 9V Battery 					- Can reconfigure battery pack onboard RC Car and/or use single 9v for testing purposes Solder and Soldering Iron
+    Components:

+    RC Car 			-We used: Maisto Rock Crawler (4WD) Arduino x2			- We used: Arduino Uno R3
+    Motor/Servo Shield 			-We used: Velleman VMA03
+    USB Host shield 			-We used: Circuits@Home USB Host shield 2.0 XBee RF Module x2		-We used: XBee 802.15.4) x2 XBee host shield x2		-We used: one Arduino Wireless SD shield & one Arduino XBee shield model XBee mini USB adaptor 			-i.e SparkFun XBee Explorer Microsoft Xbox 360 wireless Receiver		-be sure to use Microsoft (No Third Party) Xbox 360 Controller
+    9V Battery Pack
+    Female/Male & Male/Male Connector cables

 ![ScreenShot](https://github.com/WileTheCoyote/CSCI-4830/blob/master/Arduino-RC-Car-Project/ToolsAndComponents.jpg)